Progroup’s new corrugated sheet board plant is being built in Strykow, Poland. Credit: Progroup AG.

 Headquartered in Landau of Rhineland-Palatinate, Germany, Progroup specialises in manufacturing containerboards and corrugated boards.
 Founded in 1991, it operates through its production facilities in six countries of Central Europe.

 The corrugated sheet board plants operated by Progroup are Forest Stewardship Council (FSC) certified.
 The company celebrated the tenth anniversary of the sheet feeder plant in Strykow in September 2019.
-Its plans to double its production capacity by 2025 compared to 2015 include building eight corrugated sheet feeder plants, a CHP power plant and the PM3 paper factory in Sandersdorf-Brehna, Germany.
+It plans to double its production capacity by 2025 compared to 2015 by building eight corrugated sheet feeder plants, a CHP power plant, and the PM3 paper factory in Sandersdorf-Brehna, Germany.